steinwurf/kodo-ns3-examples/Protocol0_Broadcast/README.rst

     --verbose: turn on all WifiNetDevice log components

+    --distance: distance

+    --seed: seed

-After that, the result of the progrma have to be displayed in the screen.
+After that, the result of the program have to be displayed in the screen.